Lijucay/Qwotable/README.md

 # Qwotable

-The app for Quotes and Wisdom
+A newer and better application, that replaces the Quotes apps.
+It is filled with Quotes and Wisdom in a beautiful design!